OliviaFratangelo/wizarding-schools-network/README.md

 ### _wizarding school_

 - [ X ] Write a component to display a list of all wizarding schools (at least their names and images)
-- [ ] Write a context to manage wizarding schools in your application state
+- [ X ] Write a context to manage wizarding schools in your application state
 - [ X ] Display the all-wizarding schools component when the url matches `/wizarding-schools`

 ### _student_